darkkpy/blockmango/README.md

 This project was licensed under the MIT License.
 For details, please refer to the LICENSE file.
 Note that the license terms may not apply to future or updated implementations. 📄

 ## Contact
-For any inquiries or discussions, you can reach me on Discord: **contradeus**. 💬
+For any inquiries or discussions, you can reach me on Discord: **oblivion.dark**. 💬

-_Last Updated: 14/08/2024_
+_Last Updated: 04/09/2024_